-NBO is committed to executing a fair, open, and competitive NBEAD subgrantee selection process.
+NBO will execute a fair, open, and competitive NBEAD subgrantee selection process.
 To ensure fairness of the processes, NBO will apply the following:

-- NBO will publicly communicate the opportunity to participate in NBEAD 30 days in advance of the LOI window opening.
+- NBO will publicly communicate the opportunity to participate in NBEAD 30 days in advance of the OA window opening.
 NBO welcomes participation from a wide variety of potential applicants including:

 - o Tribal governments

-- o Cooperatives
+- Cooperatives

 - o Nonprofit organizations

-- o Public-private partnerships
+- Public-private partnerships

-- Private companies
+- o Private companies

 - o Public or private utilities

-- o Public utility districts
+- Public utility districts

 - o Local governments

 - NBO will publish key program milestones and associated dates on its website, in addition to the RFA.
-Potential applicants will be encouraged to visit and review program content frequently.
+Prospective subgrantees will be encouraged to visit and review program content frequently.

-- To eliminate the perception of collusion, NBO will publicly disclose summary application information from each prospective subgrantee's application, including, but not limited to, the defined project area of interest, the cost of the project, the underlying technology solution, and the number of locations to be enabled.

-Publication of such information reduces the opportunity for collusion and anticompetitive behavior while promoting fairness and transparency.

-- The program will substantially reduce or eliminate bias through several methods within the program development and scoring process as listed below: - DPA Development: optimized based on NBEAD program goals as described in Section 2.4.6, each DPA and associated location ID will be published in advance of the LOI window opening for all prospective subgrantees to review and assess their ability to apply.
-NBO will develop the DPAs by establishing optimization goals and then thoroughly vetting the DPAs through a review committee to ensure project area boundaries are established using objective, unbiased standards. - Scoring Criteria: The use of transparent and neutral criteria as defined in Section 2.4.2, which articulates specific, objective program attributes, allows for scoring based on defined scalable criteria, and minimizes opportunity for variance across multiple applications. - Conflicts of Interest: NBO is committed to preventing and, if necessary, removing conflicts of interest from the application and evaluation process as documented below: - Application evaluators will be required to sign an affidavit, indicating that they have no conflicts of interest that would prevent them from evaluating applications solely on their merits and in accordance with the RFA's evaluation criteria. - Prospective subgrantees will also be required to comply with 2 CFR 200.113 which compels any applicant to disclose all violations of federal criminal law.
+- The program will substantially reduce or eliminate bias through several methods within the program development and scoring process as listed below:

+- DPA Development: optimized based on NBEAD program goals as described in Section 2.4.6, each DPA and associated location ID will be published in advance of the OA window opening for all prospective subgrantees to review and assess their ability to apply.
+NBO will develop the DPAs by establishing optimization goals and then thoroughly vetting the DPAs through a review committee to ensure project area boundaries are established using objective, unbiased standards.

+- o Scoring Criteria: The use of transparent and neutral criteria as defined in Section

+2.4.2, which articulates specific, objective program attributes, allows for scoring based on defined scalable criteria, and minimizes opportunity for variance across multiple applications.

+- Conflicts of Interest: NBO will prevent and, if necessary, remove conflicts of interest from the application and evaluation process as documented below: - Application evaluators will be required to sign an affidavit, indicating that they have no conflicts of interest that would prevent them from evaluating applications solely on their merits and in accordance with the RFA's evaluation criteria. - Prospective subgrantees will also be required to comply with 2 CFR 200.113 which compels them to disclose all violations of federal criminal law.
 Such information is reported to the Federal Awardee Performance and Integrity Information System (FAPIIS), which is now part of SAM.gov.
-NBO staff will check for this information as part of the screening/gating process. - Upon these disclosures, NBO reserves the right to act on such information which may include rejecting or disqualifying the application.
-NBO also reserves the right to suspend and recoup grant funds if already disbursed, if evidence is provided, and substantiated, that the federal regulations listed above were disregarded throughout the program performance period.
+NBO staff will also check for this information as part of the screening/gating process. - Upon these disclosures, NBO reserves the right to act on such information which may include rejecting or disqualifying the application.
+NBO also reserves the right to suspend and recoup grant funds if already disbursed, if evidence is provided, and substantiated, that the federal regulations listed above were disregarded at any time during the program performance period.